- Home

 Grade 9-12

 View on concept mapThe property that between any two distinct real numbers, there are infinitely many other real numbers—no two are 'adjacent'.
-Fundamental for understanding continuity and the real numbers.
+Understanding density reveals that there are infinitely many numbers between any two values, which is essential for limits, continuity, and all of calculus.

 Definition